madmaxpython/DeepLodocus/README.md

 The aim of the software is to extract behavioral data using output data from [DeepLabCut](http://www.mousemotorlab.org/deeplabcut) (.csv files for now).

 ## How it works:
-After training a dedicated DeepLabCut model and tracked animal(s), the user will be able to define regions of interest - namely Zones - in which the total time spend and the number of entries in these zone, as well as the total locomotor activity will be calculated by DeepLodocus.<br/>
+After training a dedicated DeepLabCut model and tracked animal(s), you will be able to define regions of interest - namely Zones - in which the total time spend and the number of entries in these zone, as well as the total locomotor activity will be calculated by DeepLodocus.<br/>
 This basic functions can be applicated to numerous daily behavioural test as Elevated Plus Maze, Dark-Light Box, Conditioned Place Preference, and many others!

 ### Step One: Select analysis parameters: